darksolitaire9-hub/multiLanguage-weather-etl/README.md

 From design choices to debugging, AI acted as:
 - Mentor and rapid explainer of confusing docs, CLI errors, and best practices.
 - Brainstorming/solution partner—suggesting alternatives and catching hidden issues.
-- Pro tip dispenser: Everything from uv instead of pip, to extension, to shell strictness.
+- Pro tip dispenser: Everything from shell strictness to extensions.
 - Reliable—once I checked (and validated) assumptions with real commands!
+- *Note*: The switch to [uv](https://github.com/astral-sh/uv) for Python package management was a personal decision, not AI-recommended.

-**Every config and fix here is both tried and AI-reviewed.**
+**Every config and fix here is both tried and AI-reviewed (unless otherwise noted as my own experiment).**

 ---

 ## 🛠️ What the Devcontainer Now Delivers

 - **Stable Ubuntu 22.04 base image** (proven, not “assumed”… see Issues below)
-- **Python 3 managed by [uv](https://github.com/astral-sh/uv)** (pip removed after install)
+- **Python 3 managed by [uv](https://github.com/astral-sh/uv)** (pip removed after install; uv was my personal choice for speed/reproducibility)
 - **R and Julia** full installs (robust, for Jupyter and scripts)
 - **Apache Airflow** in persistent virtualenv with global CLI symlink
 - **Jupyter kernels** for Python, R, and Julia (all auto-detected in VS Code)
 - **Git, build-essential, curl, wget, etc** fully pre-installed
+- **ffmpeg installed and reproducible:** Command-line media toolkit now built in for ETL, video/audio/image preprocessing, and data pipeline demos—install verified and logged.
+- **GitHub CLI (`gh`) for modern repo/workflow management:** Added for instant GitHub ops (PRs, issues, discussions) directly from Codespaces or terminal.
 - **VS Code extensions** for Python, R, Julia, Jupyter, and GitHub/PR flow
 - **Aggressive scripting:** strict mode, error on fail, apt cache cleanups, version verifications
+- **Improved `.gitignore` for collaboration/clean repo:** Now ignores Airflow runtime, database files, ETL outputs, media artifacts (mp4, mp3, jpg, etc), Jupyter/R/Julia/Python build files, and temp/editor logs—ensures only clean, minimal, reproducible source and essential config is tracked.

 ---